Emerging correlations between diffusing particles evolving via simultaneous resetting with memory: Diffusion with simultaneous resetting and a memory kernel

 When $\lambda\to0$, the random variable $\tau$ is distributed uniformly in the interval $[0,t]$, or $K_t(\tau)=1/t$.
 This case corresponds to the preferential relocation model \cite{BS2014,BEM2017} (or monkey walk \cite{MU2019}), where the probability density for choosing a position $\vec{x}$ for revisit is proportional to the local time spent by the walker at that site since the beginning of the process.
 Hence, more frequently visited regions of space are more likely to be revisited again.
 The Fokker-Planck equation (\ref{fpr.2}) becomes

 This process has long range memory and is therefore highly non-Markov.
 At late times, as recalled further in Section \ref{sec:lambda0}, the joint PDF above does not approach a NESS and remains time-dependent.
-The variance $\langle\vec x^2\rangle(t)$ keeps growing unbounded although very slowly, as it is proportional to $\ln(rt)$.
+The variance $\langle\vec x^2\rangle(t)$ keeps growing unbounded although very slowly, as it is proportional to $\ln(rt)$ at large time.

 Our goal is to compute the correlation coefficient $a_{\lambda}(t)$ given by Eq. (\ref{ac2c4}) which now depends on $\lambda$, $t$ and $r$ (which is kept implicit in the notation).
 In the next sub-sections, we show that $a_{\lambda}(t)$ can be obtained exactly at all times in these two limiting cases, namely $\lambda\to \infty$ and $\lambda\to 0$.